bvrsr3/Applications-of-Bessel-Functions/README.md

 APPLICATION: CYLINDER WITH ENERGY
 GENERATION

-A long solid cylinder of radius ro is initially at uniform temperature Ti.
-Electricity is suddenly passed through the cylinder, resulting in a volumetric heat generation rate of qm.
+A long solid cylinder of radius $r_0$ is initially at uniform temperature $T_i$.
+Electricity is suddenly passed through the cylinder, resulting in a volumetric heat generation rate of $q_m$.
 The cylinder is cooled by convection at its surface.
 The heat transfer coefficient is considered as $h$, and the ambient temperature is considered as $T_\infty$.
 The objective is to determine the transient temperature profile of the cylinder and its evolution.